rackerlabs/rackspace-how-to/content/general/aiops-alert-monitoring.md

 	or multiple devices
 - Improved alert routing to the Rackspace team best suited to provide support
-- Enhanced alert reporting via “situation” notices, which aggregate related alerts into a single notification
+- Enhanced alert reporting via *situation* notices, which aggregate related alerts into a single notification

 ### Why

-Rackspace is constantly seeking to improve its event processing system to reduce resolution time, decrease ticket noise, and create a better overall customer experience.
+Rackspace constantly seeks to improve its event-processing system to reduce resolution time, decrease ticket noise, and create a better overall customer experience.

 ### What is AIOps

-Rackspace is using deterministic clustering algorithms which create situations defined by the relationships between alerts.
+Rackspace is using deterministic clustering algorithms that create situations defined by the relationships between alerts.
 Situation creation is based on sets of filters, triggers, and other calculations such as priority ordering.

 ### Change details

-**MyRacksapce RNS notifications and Alert Tickets**
+MyRackspace RNS notifications and alert tickets have the following charactistics:

-- Alerts will be grouped into correlated situations.
+- Alerts are grouped into correlated situations.
-- A Rackspace support ticket will be created for each situation.
+- A Rackspace support ticket is created for each situation.
 - Situations might contain one or more alerts.
-- Individual alerts notifications will be sent to Rackspace Notification system along with for each situation ticket created.
+- Individual alerts notifications are sent to the Rackspace Notification system along with each situation ticket created.

 ### Situation ticket information